 After his adoptive parents and younger sister are killed in the crossfire between the gods and mortals in the opening salvos of what could be all out war, Perseus vows to defend the city of Argos from its appointed meeting with the monstrous Kraken.
 Although his half-divine parentage grants him special powers, Perseus refuses to use them.
 In a gross miscalculation of our attention spans on the part of the filmmakers, Perseus repeatedly tells everyone within earshot that he will meet these challenges “as a man.”
 Although raised as a fisherman and allegedly not drawing on his divine advantages, Perseus manages to battle his way through a host of giant scorpions, the Medusa and a host of other perils with a band of soldiers many of whom, despite having far more experience at this sort of thing, don’t make it to the final reel.

 Surprisingly, what should be a story about gods and men is surprisingly short on the gods side of things.
 The jealousy that lord of the underworld Hades feels towards Zeus and the other gods who get to reside on the far snazzier Mount Olympus and the rivalry between them would have made a great storyline for the movie, if it had been developed more.
-Instead it is more plot than plot device.
+Instead it is more plot device than plot.
 And outside of Zeus and Hades, the remaining pantheon is woefully underused.
 Apollo and Hermes get about a line each while the rest stand around like nicely-dressed props.

 Sam Worthington has certainly been making a name for himself recently headlining high profile genre films like Avatar and Terminator: Salvation.
 Unfortunately, this is the least of these films.
 The part of Perseus is barely written and what is on the page leaves Worthington no option but to growl and snarl all his lines.